With Xulon Press, you keep 100% of the net profit.

 We will use Amazon Kindle as our example below sold at their 30% retail charge:

 If all of this seems overwhelming, don’t worry.
 The great news about tracking book sales and royalties is we do all the work.
 We get reports from all the distributors, bookstores, website and other retailers that are carrying your book.
 You’ll get an easy to read online statement that shows exactly how many copies sold, when they sold and what your net profit is.
-We now offer monthly online statements and quarterly payments so you can keep track of what’s happening with your book and how much you’re earning.
+We offer monthly online statements and payments so you can keep track of what’s happening with your book and how much you’re earning.
 We also have Author Representatives available to help with any questions that you may have.

 Note: Royalty checks are not issued until the royalties owed exceeds $25 for U.S. citizens and $50 for foreign citizens.